brunompc/DataEngineeringHelper/README.md

 		array("p_id" => "456", "surname" => "Sparrow"),
 		array("p_id" => "777", "surname" => "Trinity"));

-// this call with merge the first two entries of each array.
+// This call with merge the first two entries of each array.
-// the last entry of each array is not merged because 333 only exists in $source_1
+// The last entry of each array is not merged because 333 only exists in $data1
-// and 777 only exists in $source2.
+// and 777 only exists in $data2.
 $merged = merge_data_sources($data1, $data2, "id", "p_id")
 ```